 Dzine, Nailed: The History of Nail Culture and Dzine

-Nailed recounts the history of nail adornment and documents contemporary nail art around the world, including the artist’s own creations.
-The 192-page hardcover book, features an introduction by Kim Hastreiter, co-founder and editor of Paper Magazine, and includes contributions from Luis Gispert, Yonehara Yasuma, Jamel Shabazz, Mickalene Thomas and Fab Five Freddy.
-Commissioned photographers from around the world captured nail artists, clientele, and salon owners in their respective cities, culminating with images by Kai Regan of Dzine’s wearable sculptural nails.
+Nailed documents the history of nail adornment and contemporary nail art around the world, including Dzine’s own creations.
+This 192-page hardcover book features an introduction by Kim Hastreiter — co-founder and editor of Paper — and includes contributions from Luis Gispert, Yonehara Yasuma, Jamel Shabazz, Mickalene Thomas and Fab Five Freddy.
+Commissioned photographers from around the world capture nail artists, clientele and salon owners in their respective cities, culminating in images by Kai Regan of Dzine’s sculptural, yet wearable, talons.

 Read more about Dzine on Standard Culture.